skoumalcz/force-update/README.md

         // required - needs android.app.Application object
         .application(this)

-        // load all data from our json file .masterVersionProvider(new JsonHttpMasterVersionProvider("http://your.domain/path/to/above.json"))
+        // load all data from your json file .masterVersionProvider(new JsonHttpMasterVersionProvider("http://your.domain/path/to/above.json"))

         // with exception for new version notifications